MicroLEDs

 MicroLED arrays

 Light-emitting diodes (LEDs) are an attractive alternative display technology.
-The high emissivity and low power consumption of LEDs promise significant improvements over existing technologies in augmented reality and mobile device displays.
-In order to cover the full-color gamut for displays, LED pixels to contain red, blue, and green single LEDs arranged in an array.
+LEDs' high emissivity and low power consumption promise significant improvements over existing technologies in augmented reality and mobile device displays.
+To cover the full-color gamut for displays, LED pixels contain red, blue, and green single LEDs arranged in an array.
 Hence, the resolution of displays depends on the size and pitch of single LEDs.
 In efforts to improve resolution by reducing the size of the emitters, the irradiance is consequently reduced.
-For smaller conventional LEDs to achieve comparable irradiance, they require a higher-input power that can lead to greater heat dissipation requirements.
+For smaller conventional LEDs to achieve comparable irradiance, they require a higher input power that can lead to more significant heat dissipation requirements.

 Cathodoluminescence as a technique for inspection, metrology, and failure analysis of microLED processing